Simrantyagi001/3-day-workshop-with-coders-ready/README.md

-# 3-day-workshop-with-coders-ready
+workshop day 2 coders ready
-here we have basics of phython
+here we have perform some mathematical applications with help of coadig